Texas Clouds

 img_20190925_073832-1

-That evening, twisting cirrus plumes caught the setting sun, turned orange and yellow with hints of coral pink, made me think of dancing dragons.
+That evening, twisting cirrus plumes catch the rays of twilight.
+The vapors flicker orange and yellow with hints of coral pink.
+Just out of sight dances a flight of cosmic dragons.

 img_20190925_193106

-I became convinced that the clouds of Texas are of different shapes and colors than those of New York, no doubt due to differences in temperature or humidity or the prevalence of sun-baked dust instead of blowing mists, although I have not been able to find data to support this thesis.
+I am convinced that the clouds of Texas are different from those of New York.
+No doubt this is due to differences in ambient temperature and humidity.
+Although I can find no data to support this thesis.

 In his writings Nietzsche used the words “abyss” and “abysmal” in connection with “sickness” and “the will to decline” (a reference to Christianity, which he loathed).
-The abyss was a source of “arrogance” and “antagonism” and a realm where lurked the spirit of German nationalism (which he also loathed).
-He used the abyss as a metaphor for crimes against nature, the pleasures associated with destruction and negation, “gloomy, black, unnerving sadness,” “invincible horror,” indecencies and abuses, suspicion, decadence, universal decay.
+The abyss was also a source of “arrogance” and “antagonism” and a realm where lurked the spirit of German nationalism (which he also loathed).
+He used the abyss as a metaphor for crimes against nature.
+The pleasures associated with destruction and negation.
+“Gloomy, black, unnerving sadness” and “invincible horror.”
+Indecencies and abuses.
+Suspicion.
+Decadence.
+Universal decay.

-Nietzsche may well have felt that he was teetering on the edge of an abyss, if not sliding into the depths.
-He suffered throughout his life from various physical afflictions including migraine headaches and digestive problems, which forced him to retire from teaching in his 30s.
-For relief he turned to opium and other sedatives.
-His books were too radical for contemporary tastes; they sold poorly and left him unemployable and increasingly isolated.
-At age 45 he suffered a mental breakdown and then multiple strokes.
-He died at age 56.
+Nietzsche suffered throughout his life from various physical afflictions including migraine headaches and nausea.
+For relief he turned to opium.
+His books were too radical for contemporary tastes; they sold poorly and left him unemployable and isolated.
+He retired from teaching in his 30s.
+At 45 he suffered a mental breakdown and then multiple strokes.
+He died at 56.

 Over the years, those feelings of emptiness faded as I accumulated experience and some modest success.
-And then, one day, as I gazed out the airplane window it occurred to me that the abyss might contain not only fear and weakness, but also acceptance and equanimity.
+And then, one day, as I gazed out an airplane window it occurred to me that the abyss might contain not only fear, but also equanimity.

 I find myself studying them closely.
-In New York City I’ve glimpsed distant banks of cumulus hurrying between the office towers, while in the Catskill Mountains I’ve witnessed moisture rising from the forests and tendrils of fog erupting from the cloves and small cloud-puffs racing past summits and the formation known as cirrus vertebratus arrayed above the autumn forests.
+In New York City I’ve glimpsed distant banks of cumulus hustling between the office towers, while in the Catskill Mountains I’ve born witness to tendrils of fog erupting from the cloves — cloud-puffs racing past summits — the formation known as cirrus vertebratus arrayed above autumnal forests the color of pumpkin pie.

-In New Zealand, I sipped a cup of tea while admiring an almond-shaped lenticular cloud that had formed above a ridge, while in Utah a mushroom cloud bubbled above Mt.
-Peale so massive that it dwarfed the mountain.
+In New Zealand, I sipped a cup of tea while admiring an almond-shaped lenticular cloud forming above a ridge.

 Let us walk on clouds, let us harangue the infinite, let us surround ourselves with symbols!